We will be updating this page to tell you all about our learning in Year 5...watch this space!

 Project Based Learning

-Our current project is based around the question, "Richard III: Hero or Villain?" - We have been exploring the local history connected to Richard III and developing our critical thinking skills through research.
+Our first project was based around the question, "Richard III: Hero or Villain?" - We have been exploring the local history connected to Richard III and developing our critical thinking skills through research.
 We've debated and formed our own opinions of whether we believe he was a victorious king or a murderous villain.

 We started the year with a picture book study - reading "The Viewer" by Shaun Tan and the children loved the intricacy of the illustrations on each page.
 We then moved onto studying 'Skellig'.
 This 'chilling' novel took us on an adventure with the main character to discover the truth behind the mysterious being in the garage.
 We've analysed themes, descriptive language and authorial intent.

-To start the Spring term we will be reading "The arrival" to complement our PBL lessons and project, and we will also studying "A Midsummer Night's Dream" using the original Shakespeare text and working with different strategies to analyse the play, characters and language.
-The magical classroom will bring the play to life and the children will thoroughly enjoy the drama.
+To start the Spring term we have been reading "The Arrival" to complement our PBL lessons and project, and we will also studying "A Midsummer Night's Dream" using the original Shakespeare text and working with different strategies to analyse the play, characters and language.
+The magical classroom has brought the play to life and the children have thoroughly enjoyed the drama.

 During the summer term, we will be studying Harry Potter, we are looking forward to being absolutely immersed into the different environments in our classrooms.